The Gardens and Trauttmansdorff Castle – Merano

 Also in 1899, new owner Baron Friedrich von Deuster significantly altered the shape of the east wing of the castle by adding a large Rococò Hall.

 The Gardens, however, are certainly the castle and Merano’s most impressive location.
 They encompass more than 12 hectares, and they present 80 garden landscapes (natural and cultivated) with plants from the Mediterranean region and from around the globe.
-The strength of the Gardens lies in their unique combination of art and nature, that manages to attract not only specialists and researchers. but virtually everyone else, too.
+The strength of the Gardens lies in their unique combination of art and nature, which manages to attract not only specialists and researchers. but virtually everyone else, too.

 Since 2003, the beautifully restored rooms of Trauttmansdorff Castle host the Touriseum, South Tyrol’s Museum of Tourism.